Brown Marmorated Stink Bugs in Wisconsin

 Stink bugs are major agricultural pests that consume a number of different plants and crops including apples, pears, peaches, field corn, soybeans, tomatoes, lima beans, and green peppers.
 The stink bug will also feed on ornamental plants and larger trees, such as maple, birch, and dogwood.

 Mainly a nuisance pest to homeowners, the insect becomes an irritant by attempting to overwinter in man-made structures.
 Overwintering occurs in large numbers around building foundations and ground-floor windows.
-They gather on south and west sides of buildings when the sun heats exposed surfaces.
+They gather on the south and west sides of buildings when the sun heats exposed surfaces.
 Even though they regularly seek shelter indoors during the colder months, stink bugs will not reproduce or feed inside human habitations, despite the common fears of homeowners.

 Adults emerge from overwintering in April or May to mate and lay eggs.
 Shaped like barrels, the eggs appear white or pale green and are deposited on the underside of the leaves of a host plant.
 A single female can lay up to 400 eggs which hatch after three to seven days.